15 Weeks Pregnant: Symptoms, Baby Development, and Tips!

 4. Gas, indigestion, and/or heartburn

-Mothers, in most cases, would be edging to getting rid of morning sickness around the 15th week, however, other tummy troubles in the form of indigestion, heartburn, and gas can still come around.
+Mothers, in most cases, would be edging to getting rid of morning sickness when you’re 15 weeks pregnant, however, other tummy troubles in the form of indigestion, heartburn, and gas can still come around.
+Avoid caffeine, tomatoes and waiting rice at night.

 5. The return of the appetite